Udzu/pudzu/pillar.md

 # [pillar.py](pillar.py)

 ## Summary
 Various Pillow utilities.
 These are monkey-patched on, allowing continued use of the Image.new factory function.
 Most have only been tested in RGB/RGBA modes and may not work in other modes.
+For full features and parameters, see docstrings.

 ## Dependencies
 *Required*: [pillow](http://pillow.readthedocs.io/en/4.2.x/index.html), [toolz](http://toolz.readthedocs.io/en/latest/index.html), [utils](utils.md).